 Fishing is woven into the soul of the Mediterranean, its culture and traditions.
 Over generations, it’s how people have come to know the sea and the extraordinary world below the surface.
 Around 80,000 fishing boats ply the waters of the Mediterranean, providing a livelihood for 180,000 people and supporting an industry worth €4.6 billion.

 But Mediterranean fish populations are in deep crisis.
-More than 80% of fish stocks have been overfished, rising to 93% within EU waters, and total fish populations have fallen by more than a third over the past half-century.
+About 75% of fish stocks are still overfished in the Mediterranean, rising to 93% within EU waters, and total fish populations have fallen by more than a third over the past half-century.
 The cause of this ecological crisis: increased fleet capacity, illegal fishing, and catches of unwanted species.
 If fishing practices don’t improve, stocks could collapse – and that will have disastrous consequences for ecosystems,

 for communities and for the economy.